 Within this section we distinguish two groups:

-Is about medications like Azathioprine, Fluorouracil, Voriconazole or Tacrolimus.
+For example, medications like Azathioprine, Fluorouracil, Voriconazole or Tacrolimus.

 Your DNA has all the information about how your body might respond to a large number of medications.

-We refer to drugs like:
+Our analysis refers to drugs like:

 Analgesics and non-steroidal anti-inflammatory drugs- Medicines to treat pain, inflammation, and fever, such as acetaminophen and ibuprofen.